Fantasy Lake Scuba Park

 Things to know:

-• DIVERS ARE NOT ALLOWED TO DIVE UNDERNEATH THE WIBITS.
+• DIVERS ARE NOT ALLOWED TO DIVE UNDERNEATH THE WIBITS (North section of the quarry).
 Doing so will result in your immediate (and possibly permanent) removal from the park.

 • This is a VERY popular destination in the summer.
 So plan on arriving early if you want good parking.

-• Your scuba day pass grants access to the park, but none of the attractions.
+• Your scuba day pass grants access to the full park, but the Wibit, Lounge seating and other amenities are not included.

 • Purchase your day pass and sign your waiver on their website before arriving (it saves you a lot of time and helps their staff move cars quickly).